Life-size horse statues, honey stolen from San Mateo home

-SAN MATEO, Fla. - Putnam County deputies are looking for someone who hoofed it after stealing two life-size horse statues and couple jars of honey from a San Mateo home and nearby honey stand, authorities said.
+SAN MATEO, Fla. - Putnam County deputies are looking for someone who hoofed it after stealing two life-size horse statues and jars of honey and syrup from a San Mateo home and nearby honey stand, authorities said.

 According to the Sheriff’s Office, the unusual heist was reported recently at a property near Bigger’s Honey, a roadside honey stand that sits along State Road 100 not far from where it meets U.S. 17.